 Afterwards, we drove on to a strawberry farm.
 Well, the thought of strawberries just got Annie’s saliva glands working overtime.

-Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, the sun had already dipped behind the mountains, leaving the sky looking more of a greyish yellowy colour than anything else.
+Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, wed just missed it.

 Tuesday, December 30th 2014

-After breakfast, we set off to find the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
-Which was a magnificent glistening Buddhist monastery and temple, worth all the weight in gold in see it.
+Today, we went to visit the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
+Which was a magnificent, glistening, Buddhist monastery and temple, worth all the weight in gold in see.